Southern California's First Amusement Parks? Ostrich Farms. | KCET

-Today, thrill rides, special-effects shows, and elaborate recreations of fantastical worlds draw tourists to theme parks like Disneyland and Universal Studios.
+Today, thrill rides, special-effects shows, and elaborate recreations of fantastical worlds draw tourists to places like Disneyland and Universal Studios.
 But in the late nineteenth century, some of Southern California's first amusement parks offered visitors up-close encounters with an ornithological curiosity: the ostrich.

-The farm -- the first of its kind in the U.S. -- sought to capitalize on a trend in women's fashion that favored ostrich feathers for muffs, hats, and boas.
+The farm – the first of its kind in the U.S. – capitalized on a trend in women's fashion that favored ostrich feathers for muffs, hats, and boas.
 Until 1883, only ostrich feathers shipped at great cost from the birds' native continent of Africa were available for these luxury accessories.
 Sketchley, who had previous experience managing ostrich farms in South Africa, envisioned fortunes built upon locally sourced ostrich feathers.

-The farm's first flock, numbering 22 birds, arrived on March 22, 1883.
+The farm's first flock numbered 22 birds and arrived on March 22, 1883.
 They were a hardy bunch; the pioneer ostriches were the survivors of a perilous voyage from Cape Town that claimed nine out of every ten birds that boarded the ship.

 Sketchley's enterprise attracted national attention.
 The New York Times, Chicago Daily Tribune, and Scientific American all ran reports from awestruck correspondents who seemed to delight in describing the high-strung and ungainly birds.